Virgin Hotels Las Vegas: Design and renovations

-Opening
+Opening and early years

 In 2019, a grand opening celebration was planned for mid-November 2020, shortly after the U.S. presidential election.
 The opening date was chosen to increase publicity for the resort, as Bosworth felt that the opening would be overshadowed if it were to occur during the presidential campaign season.
 The resort was later scheduled to open on November 6, 2020.
 Construction remained on track despite the COVID-19 pandemic and its effects on the state.
 However, Bosworth announced in August 2020 that the opening could be delayed because of the pandemic, which had resulted in poor economic conditions.
 The pandemic had also imposed restrictive health precautions such as limited customer visitation.

 In September 2020, Bosworth announced a new opening date of January 15, 2021, as the owners wanted to ensure that pandemic conditions and restrictions continued to improve.
 Six weeks before the resort's scheduled opening, JC Hospitality delayed it again, due to the pandemic.
 In Nevada, casino occupancy levels had been reduced to 25 percent due to a rise in COVID-19 cases.
 Bosworth said that under these conditions, the resort would not have been profitable had it proceeded with the January opening.

 Virgin Hotels Las Vegas eventually opened on the night of March 25, 2021, with a 40-minute opening ceremony that included bagpipe players and a drumline.
-Attendees to the opening included Mario Lopez, Jon Gruden, Dana White, and various reality television stars.
+Attendees to the opening included Mario Lopez, Jon Gruden and Dana White.
 Branson did not attend the opening due to concerns about the pandemic.
 By the time of its opening, casino occupancy levels had been increased to 50 percent.
 Because of the pandemic restrictions, the resort had a low-key opening.
 An official grand opening celebration was expected to take place at a later date.
 Certain amenities, including some restaurants and a small sportsbook, were not ready with the initial opening.